Let me begin by breaking the myth.

 The Travel Pass also makes those mountain railways and cable car rides cheaper by up to 50% making the entire cost of the pass totally worth it even on days you don’t take trains.
 In fact, some of the funicular rails are also included in the pass.

 Wait!
 There more…

-If you happen to be traveling with kids, ages up to 6 are free as it is, but get the Family Card – free again when buying an adult Swiss Rail Pass – and kids from 6 to 15 years can also travel for free with one parent accompanying.
+If you happen to be travelling with kids, ages up to 6 are free as it is, but get the Family Card – free again when buying an adult Swiss Rail Pass – and kids from 6 to 15 years can also travel for free with one parent accompanying.

-You can also use the Swiss Rail Pass on Swiss boats and ferries like we did to not only travel from Vevey to Lausanne but also hop across the Lac Léman and into Evian, France.
+You can also use the Swiss Rail Pass on Swiss boats and ferries, like we did, to not only travel from Vevey to Lausanne but also hop across the Lac Léman and into Evian, France.